 Have you been feeling pressure, as if time was running out on you?
 Don’t be one of those people who have unrealistic high expectations for themselves.
 Life is not a destination but a process.
 In your rush to become successful, however, you define success, don’t lose the joys of the things you do accomplish.

 A successful life is rarely the result of achieving great things at a young age.
 Don’t expect to be all you can be by a particular age.
 Ever hear of a musician called a one-hit-wonder?
 Longevity in any field is the result of continual practice and improvement.

 Clarify your choices by seeking professional help.

 One legitimate goal of counseling is to help you see your choices clearly and resolve your confusion.
 The counseling room is a good place to talk things out with an objective person.
-Whether you are currently confused, facing difficult choices or is a time for a change professional counselor can help you through the process.
+Whether you are currently confused, facing difficult choices, or it is time for a change a professional counselor can help you through the process.

 Seven David Joel Miller Books are available now!